-1 For purposes of section 1831u, the following definitions apply: The term "home State" means, with respect to a national bank, "the State in which the main office of the bank is located."
+&lt;sup>1 For purposes of section 1831u, the following definitions apply: The term "home State" means, with respect to a national bank, "the State in which the main office of the bank is located."
 The term "host State" means, "with respect to a bank, a State, other than the home State of the bank, in which the bank maintains, or seeks to establish and maintain, a branch."
 The term "interstate merger transaction" means any merger transaction approved pursuant to section 1831u(a)(1).
 The term "out-of-State bank" means, "with respect to any State, a bank whose home State is another State."
 The term "responsible agency" means the agency determined in accordance with 12 U.S.C. § 1828(c)(2) (namely, the OCC if the acquiring, assuming, or resulting bank is a national bank).
 See 12 U.S.C. § 1831u(f)(4), (5), (6), (8) & (10).

-Wells' and Wells-Colorado's Merger Application satisfies all these conditions to the extent applicable.
-First, the proposal satisfies the state imposed age requirements permitted by section 1831u(a)(5).
-Under that section, the OCC may not approve a merger under section 1831u(a)(1) "that would have the effect of permitting an out-of-State bank or out-of-State bank holding company to acquire a bank in a host state that has not been in existence for the minimum period of time, if any, specified in the statutory law of the host State."
+effect of permitting an out-of-State bank or out-of-State bank holding company to acquire a bank in a host state that has not been in existence for the minimum period of time, if any, specified in the statutory law of the host State."
 12 U.S.C. § 1831u(a)(5)(A).
-In this Merger Application, Wells is acquiring by merger a bank (Wells-Colorado) in the host state of Colorado.
-Colorado's statute on interstate bank acquisitions and interstate branching is unclear, but some provisions suggest the state intended to impose a five-year age requirement for an interstate merger of a Colorado bank with a resulting out-of-state bank.2 Wells-Colorado (and its predecessors) have been in existence since 1924, so this age restriction, if applicable, would be met.
-Thus, the Wells/Wells-Colorado merger satisfies the Riegle-Neal Act requirement of compliance with state age laws.
+In this Merger Application, Moorhead Bank is acquiring by merger a bank (Lisbon Bank) in the host state of North Dakota.
+The statutory laws of North Dakota do not contain any minimum age requirement.
+Thus, the Lisbon Bank/Moorhead Bank merger satisfies the Riegle-Neal Act requirement of compliance with state age laws.

 Second, the proposal meets the applicable filing requirements.
 A bank applying for an interstate merger transaction under section 1831u(a) must (1) "comply with the filing requirements of any host State of the bank which will result from such transaction" as long as the filing requirement does not discriminate against out-of-state banks and is similar in effect to filing requirements imposed by the host state on out-of-state nonbanking corporations doing business in the host state, and (2) submit a copy of the application to the state bank supervisor of the host state.
-See 12 U.S.C. § 1831u(b)(1).3 Under Colorado's interstate banking statute, an out-of-state bank proposing to conduct interstate branching in Colorado must send a copy of its federal application to, and obtain a certificate from, the state banking board.
-See Colo.
-Rev. Stat. §§ 11-6.4-103(9) (copy of federal filing) & 11-6.4-103(10) (certificate).4 Wells submitted a copy of
+See 12 U.S.C. § 1831u(b)(1).
+The North Dakota interstate banking statute provides that an "out-of-state bank that will be the resulting bank pursuant to an interstate merger involving a North Dakota bank must notify and submit a copy of its interstate merger application to the board of the proposed merger not later than the date on which it files the application with the responsible federal regulatory authority."
+N.D.
+Cent.
+Code § 6-08.4-05 (1996).
+As implemented to date, the filing requirements of section 6-08.4-05 do not appear to discriminate against out-of-state banks or to impose a filing requirement more burdensome than that imposed on nonbanking corporations.
+Moorhead Bank provided a copy of its OCC Merger Application to the North Dakota state bank supervisor.
+Thus, the Lisbon Bank/Moorhead Bank merger satisfies the Riegle-Neal Act requirement of compliance with state filing requirements.